railsuser2014/openobject-doc-book-en/10/index.rst

   * Business Intelligence
   * Open Report (eg. OpenReport, OpenOffice Plugin)

-* **Database of Open ERP modules** http://doc.openerp.com/modindex.html
+* **Database of OpenERP modules** http://doc.openerp.com/py-modindex.html

-A database of all the modules available for use gives you free access to most of the known Open ERP extensions.
+A database of all the modules available for use gives you free access to most of the known OpenERP extensions.

 * **Launchpad** https://code.launchpad.net/~openerp/

-The most recent communication tool is the launchpad system, which now hosts all of Open ERP's source code (using the *bzr* source code control system) and is used for reporting faults.
-It's become the central location for Open ERP technology.
+The most recent communication tool is the launchpad system, which now hosts all of OpenERP's source code (using the *bzr* source code control system) and is used for reporting faults.
+It is become the central location for OpenERP technology.

-Open ERP partners
+OpenERP partners
 ^^^^^^^^^^^^^^^^^

-If you need contract-backed guarantees for implementing and maintaining Open ERP you can contact an official Open ERP partner.
-Open ERP partners offer various services such as user training, prototype installations, and change management services.
-The complete list of partners by country and by type can be found on the official Open ERP site: http://openerp.com/partners.html.
+If you need contract-backed guarantees for implementing and maintaining OpenERP you can contact an official OpenERP partner.
+OpenERP partners offer various services such as user training, prototype installations, and change management services.
+The complete list of partners by country and by type can be found on the official OpenERP site: http://openerp.com/partners

 The main developer, Tiny
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-Finally you can call the main project developers, Tiny, who can help you in your Open ERP project.
+Finally you can call the main project developers, Tiny, who can help you in your OpenERP project.
 Tiny offers various services such as free demonstration days for the software, user training and technical training, support contracts, maintenance contracts and developments as required.
 Depending on the demand, they can also put you in contact with partners most aligned to your requirements.

-* **The mailing list** To keep up to date with all Open ERP's news you can subscribe to the mailing list using http://tiny.be/mailman/listinfo/tinyerp-announce.
+* **The mailing list** To keep up to date with all OpenERP's news you can subscribe to the mailing list using http://tiny.be/mailman/listinfo/tinyerp-announce.

-To conclude, don't forget that Open ERP has more than two hundred modules available and that many of them haven't been covered in this book.
-So if you haven't found a solution to your problems here, look amongst those modules, talk to other Open ERP users on the forum, and don't hesitate to contact a partner.
+To conclude, do not forget that OpenERP has more than two hundred modules available and that many of them have not been covered in this book.
+So if you have not found a solution to your problems here, look amongst those modules, talk to other OpenERP users on the forum, and do not hesitate to contact a partner.